swiftlang/swift-syntax/Sources/SwiftSyntax/Documentation.docc/Contributing/ChangingSwiftSyntax.md

 SwiftParser library.
 For an introduction on parsing Swift nodes, see [the article on Parsing Basics][ParserBasics].

-@Comment {
-  When docc resolves https://github.com/apple/swift-docc/issues/255, this should be an inter-target link.
-}

 When updating nodes, certain clients of SwiftSyntax that are relying upon those nodes will need to be changed in tandem.
 For example, the [swift-stress-tester][swift-stress-tester] uses SwiftSyntax, and the CI